 Sample Project Topics

 The nature of the Scholarly Concentration program allows for students to select project topics based upon their interest and faculty member expertise.
+Research projects may include adoption of technology, managing complex health issues, aging and compliance in preventive health care, and exploring socioeconomic factors that impact health.
 Example project topics include:

 - Sex differences in the effect of aging on cardiovascular morbidity and mortality